Top U.S. fuel pipeline recovering from devastating ransomware attack

 As FBI cybersleuths dug into an attack that paralyzed a large part of the U.S. energy infrastructure, the group believed to be responsible said it was publishing data from breaches at three other companies, including an Illinois technology firm.

-It was not known how much money the hackers were seeking and Colonial has declined to comment.
-But people familiar with the matter said pipeline executives had no intention of paying a ransom.
-The operator has maintained it took some systems offline as a precaution.
+It was not known how much money the hackers were seeking and the pipeline operator has declined to comment.
+Colonial has a type of insurance that typically covers ransom payments, three people familiar with the matter told Reuters on Thursday.

 Gulf Coast refiners that move fuel to market on the Colonial Pipeline had cut processing as an alternative pipeline filled to capacity last weekend.
 Total SE trimmed gasoline production at its Port Arthur, Texas, refinery and Citgo Petroleum pared back at its Lake Charles, Louisiana, plant.